tudelft-iv/view-of-delft-prediction-devkit/README.md

 ```
 pip install vod-devkit
 ```
-For an advanced installation, see [installation](https://github.com/nutonomy/vod-devkit/blob/master/docs/installation.md) for detailed instructions.

 ## VoD-P

 ### VoD-P setup
-To download VoD-P you need to go to the [Download page](), create an account and agree to the VoD [Terms of Use]().
-After logging in you will see multiple archives.
-For the devkit to work you will need to download *all* archives.
-Please unpack the archives to the `/data/sets/vod` folder \*without\* overwriting folders that occur in multiple archives.
+To download VoD-P, follow the instruction at the main [View-of-Delft dataset page](https://github.com/tudelft-iv/view-of-delft-dataset/tree/main#Access).
+Download the zipfile when you receive the access link.
-Eventually, you should have the following folder structure:
+Unzip the file and you should have the following folder structure:
 ```
 /data/sets/vod
-    samples	-	Sensor data for keyframes.
-    sweeps	-	Sensor data for intermediate frames.
-    maps	-	Folder for all map files: rasterized .png images and vectorized .json files.
+    maps	-	Folder for all map files (vectorized .json files).
     v1.0-*	-	JSON tables that include all the meta data and annotations.
-Each split (trainval, test, mini) is provided in a separate folder.
+Each split (trainval, test) is provided in a separate folder.
 ```
-If you want to use another folder, specify the `dataroot` parameter of the VOD class (see tutorial).

 ### Getting started with VoD-P